clap-rs/clap/examples/typed-derive.md

 $ typed-derive --port
 ? failed
-error: The argument '--port <PORT>' requires a value but none was supplied [possible values: 22, 80]
+error: the argument '--port <PORT>' requires a value but none was supplied [possible values: 22, 80]

 For more information try '--help'